Darren7218/AnomalyDINO/README.md

 This is the official code to reproduce the experiments in the paper [AnomalyDINO: Boosting Patch-based Few-shot Anomaly Detection with DINOv2](https://arxiv.org/abs/2405.14529), accepted at IEEE/CVF Winter Conference on Applications of Computer Vision (WACV 2025).

+### Project Adaptation
+This repository has been adapted by **Ooh Rui Hang** for a Final Year Project focusing on few-shot anomaly detection for Printed Circuit Boards (PCBs).
+This adaptation includes specific dataset preparation and usage instructions for PCB datasets.

 ## Prerequisits

 1. Create a virtual environment (e.g., `python -m venv .venvAnomalyDINO`), activate it (e.g., `source .venvAnomalyDINO/bin/activate`) and install the required dependencies for AnomalyDINO: